emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    ::: tip

-   EMQX v5.7.2 introduced the functionality to read environment variables in rule SQL, detailed in [Use Environment Variables in Rule SQL](#use-environment-variables-in-rule-sql).
+   EMQX v5.7.2 introduced the functionality to read environment variables in Rule SQL, detailed in [Use Environment Variables in Rule SQL](#use-environment-variables).

    :::